Merchandising

 It has been proven that having fresh fruits and vegetables in the store attracts more customers and increases the size of the basket.
 Such stores gain a competitive advantage over online stores because customers are more accustomed to buying fresh goods in a physical store.
 In addition, many buyers doubt the quality of ordered products in online stores.

-Some Food Merchandising Tips:
+Some Food Merchandising Tips For Supermarkets:

 2. Add color.
 Shape the layout so that it sparkles with interesting colors.
 For example, place green, red, and yellow peppers in contrast rows.
 And between them, place greens for even greater contrast.
 Lay out other vegetables and fruits in different colored areas.
-This is how beauty attracts and inspires customers, and creates a special atmosphere in the store.
+This is how beauty attracts and inspires customers and creates a special atmosphere in the store.

 How to Boost Your Grocery Store Sales?